FestPackd tips

 Car camping spots are first-come, first-served within your assigned lot.
 Earlier arrivals generally get better spots with more shade potential.
 Also the Thursday pre-party in the campgrounds is a whole vibe.
 Don't miss it.

-Your tent placement matters more than your tent brand.
+Tent placement matters more than tent brand

 Orient your tent so the door faces away from the afternoon sun (west).
 If you can position your car to cast shade on the tent in the morning, you just bought yourself an extra hour of sleep.
 Desert survival 101.